 These are your sidekick foods โ fill your plate with them to increase volume without blowing your carb limits.

-Animal / dairy sources:
+Animal / Dairy Sources:

 | Food Item | Protein (grams) | Notes |